Derek A. Traversi: Career

 Uninterested in joining the common room of a British university, in 1939 Traversi took a position at the British Institute in Rome.
 While there he was arrested for disrespect to Mussolini.
 On the commencement of war, he returned to the UK, taking one of the last boats from France.

 Physically unfit for military service, Traversi instead was sent to the British Institute of Madrid where he forged a bond with the director and fellow Catholic Walter Starkie.
 It was during his stay in Spain that Traversi began submitting articles for the Catholic journals The Month, The Dublin Review and Blackfriars.
 The British government purposely sent British intellectuals, particularly Catholics, with the view to help keep Falangist-Spain neutral despite the propaganda dominance of Germany.
-Traversi had frequent close encounters with the Guardia Civil owing to his seeming to wander into officially prohibited areas.
+Traversi had frequent close encounters with the Guardia Civil owing to his tendency to wander into officially prohibited areas.
 In 1943 Traversi set up the Barcelona branch of the British Institute, on Passeig de Gràcia, where he organized musical evenings, cocktail parties and conferences, for intellectuals and cultural figures like Carles Riba, Margot Fonteyn and Joan-Antoni Maragall i Noble.

 From 1970 to 1980, Traversi was a professor of English literature at Swarthmore College.